 When you have deep, blocky shadows in your portrait, fashion, or beauty work, you are often losing vital detail.
 If you don’t have the luxury of going back to the file in the Raw format, this video by Aaron Nace of PHLEARN will teach you a super quick way to lift shadows and recover some of the data in Photoshop.

 “Levels and Curves,” he says, “aren’t necessarily the best tools for the job.”

 Looking at his example image, quick adjustments made using these tools could result in overblown highlights.

-So instead of using those tools, go to the Menu Bar and click on Image, click on Adjustments, and finally click on the Shadows/Highlights tool.
+So instead of using those tools, go to Menu Bar > Image > Adjustments > Shadows/Highlights tool.
 The Shadows/Highlights tool lets you make fine-tuned adjustments to exactly that: the shadows and highlights of your image.

 A couple of things to keep in mind when playing with the Shadows and Highlights sliders, keep the Radius low, and try finding the balance between the Amount and Tone by adjusting the sliders to the right slowly.
 Only adjust a slider when necessary.
 You might not even need to touch the Highlights sliders, and you definitely don’t want to overdo any changes as this will make your image have a cartoon-like quality.